D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 MEDIC: This Monk is a skilled medical practitioner, as well as warrior, and has undergone special training, applying powerful herbal remedies to aid in combat.

 Advantages:
+– Gains ki power, which is used to activate kit abilities.
+Gains +1 to maximum ki power every 2 levels (starting at 1st level).
+– Ki Regen: The character passively regains 1 ki power every 5 rounds.
-– May use the Black Remedy and White Remedy abilities.
-Gains one use each at level 1 and an additional use each every 5 levels thereafter.
+– May use the Black Remedy ability.
+Requires 1 ki power.

 BLACK REMEDY: All attacks in the next 10 seconds spread a healing remedy.
 Restores 2d6 Hit Points to allies in a 7-ft. radius.

+– 5th level: May use the White Remedy ability.
+Requires 2 ki power.

 WHITE REMEDY: All attacks in the next 10 seconds spread a soothing remedy.
 All enemies in a 7-ft. radius are slowed for 1 round, and must make a save vs. Death or fall asleep for 5 rounds or until attacked.

-– 5th level: May use Slow Poison three times per day.
-– 7th level: May use Cure Disease once per day.
+– 7th level: May use the Medic Arts ability.
+Requires 3 ki power.

+MEDIC ARTS: Use this ability to select from a list of Medic Arts.
+The list of abilities includes Lay On Hands, Cure Afflictions, Recall Spirit, Spiritual Clarity, and Poison Weapon.
+Curative spells are applied instantly to the touched creature.

-– 9th level: May use the Healing Rain ability once per day.
-Gains additional uses at levels 12 and 15.
+– 9th level: May use the Healing Rain ability.
+Requires 4 ki power.

-HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all creatures in the area 3d8+2 Hit Points each round.
+HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all allied and neutral creatures in the area 3d8+2 Hit Points each round.

-– 10th level: May use Neutralize Poison three times per day (replaces Slow Poison).
-– 14th level: May use Heal once per day (replaces Cure Disease).
-– 18th level: May use Lesser Restoration three times per day.
+– 13th level: May use the Dragonrot ability.
+Requires 5 ki power.

+DRAGONROT: An illusory dragon's head spews forth decaying breath.
+All enemies in a 15-ft. radius suffer a deathly rotting, which inflicts 1d8+5 magic damage per round for 5 rounds (no save).
+Victims also suffer a -4 penalty to Saving Throws for the duration.
+The effects are noncumulative.

 Disadvantages:
-– May not use bladed weapons, other than short swords or daggers.
-– May not use the Lay On Hands ability.
+– Only gains 8 thieving skill points per level.
 – May not use the Stunning Blow ability.
+– May not use the Quivering Palm ability.

 ==================================================